Summary of Two Stories About Flying

 Two Stories about Flying Part 2: Black Aeroplane Summary

 “Black Aeroplane” is a mysterious story written by Fredrik Forsyth that revolves around a pilot.
-The narrator of the story is a pilot who wanted to be with his family and enjoy a wholesome breakfast with them in England.
+The narrator of the story is a pilot who wants to be with his family and enjoy a wholesome breakfast with them in England.
 He had to fly from France to England to spend time with his family.
-Once he crossed Paris, he came across the storm clouds that looked like black mountains.
+Once he crossed Paris, he came across storm clouds that looked like black mountains.
 However, he flew through the clouds and soon realized that everything around him had turned completely black.
 Nothing was visible to him outside the aeroplane as he lost control of it.

 Conclusion of Two Stories About Flying

-In the chapter – Two Stories About Flying, there are two stories that teach us that inner strength and determination is necessary to overcome fear.
+In the chapter – Two Stories About Flying, there are two stories that teach us that inner strength and determination are necessary to overcome fear.
 Having the courage to face tough situations helps us to overcome complex situations in our lives.
 We hope this CBSE Class 10 English First Flight Prose Summary of Two Stories About Flying must have helped students to get a brief idea about the chapter.
 Meanwhile, you can view BYJU’S website for more such interesting updates on CBSE and CBSE study material and access sample papers and question papers of different years for your Board exams preparation.

-Frequently asked Questions on CBSE Class 10 English: Two Stories About Flying
+Frequently Asked Questions on CBSE Class 10 English: Two Stories About Flying

 Who is the author of ‘Two Stories About Flying’?